floodnet-nyc/flood-sensor/deployment/manuals/flood-sensor-deployment-manual.md

 (applicable if on structure other than drive rail which have blanket approval)

 ## 2. Identifying Optimal Solar Panel Placement
-To maximize solar power harvesting, the solar panel shall face South and be exposed to direct sunlight.
+To maximize solar power harvesting, the solar panel should be south-facing and exposed to direct sunlight.

 ## 3. Sensor Installation Process
-The following steps details the sensor installation process to be followed in the field.
+The following steps detail the sensor installation process to be followed in the field.
 ### 3.1.
 Accessing the infrastructure

 ### 3.2.
 Mount installation